HomeProjectsContactGitHub

 Download

-If you want to try this app out for yourself, click on the download button and install To-Do-List.jar from GitHub.
-In order for this app to work, you will need to have Java 23 or newer installed.
+If you want to try this app out for yourself, click on the download button and install from GitHub.

 Video Demonstration